1914 South Carolina Gamecocks football team

 The 1914 South Carolina Gamecocks football team represented the University of South Carolina as an independent during the 1914 college football season.
 Led by third-year Norman B. Edgerton, the Gamecocks compiled a record of 5–5–1.
+The team spent the season playing most of their home games at the recently-opened League Park, home of the Columbia Comers, after significant damage from storms damaged Davis Field.